Kayrnt/Meatbros/README.md

 Meatbros
 ==============================

-This project is an meatspace oriented public repertory with animated gif.
+This project is a Meatspace oriented public repertory with animated gif.
 People register their account and put their personal informations.

 Using it
 --------

 * Download [the latest playframework version] (http://www.playframework.com/).
 The version 2.2.1 is used in this sample.
+* Run rename conf/securesocial.conf.local to securesocial.conf
 * Run this application with it ('play run' in the root directory)
 * Go to [http://localhost:9000/](http://localhost:9000/)

+You can respecify your production database in database.conf if you create it (overriding the setup from application.conf)

 Libraries used
 --------